The 8 January 2006 Earthquake (Mw 6.7) Offshore Kythira Island, Southern

 gives information about the sites and the PGA recorded.

-during the Kythira earthquake by a number of instruments in
+the Kythira earthquake by a number of instruments in and around

 The star represents the epicenter of the mainshock and the different